404Setup/KryptonReno-Fabric/README.md

 ## Dependencies
 - [Krypton Fabric](https://modrinth.com/mod/krypton) - Optional dependency.
 I put some optimizations here.
-- [Resource Config API](https://modrinth.com/mod/resource-config-api) - Required dependencies.
-Configuration GUI and config file capabilities are provided by this mod.

-## Translate
-This doesn't take much time, you just need to tell me what language is missing.

-It works in the Config GUI.

 ## License
 Partially used code from [PaperMC/Paperclip](https://github.com/PaperMC/Paperclip) to use it as PluginServer Patcher.